titola/neuropa/README.md

 ![](media/422_733_env_ac.jpg)

-### Electric meters ACEA-ARETI
+### Electric meters ACEA-ARETI with oscillator at 939 MHz

-The electric meters of ACEA-ARETI have anttennas to communicate in RF at the frequencies 169 and 868 MHz.
+The smart electric meters of ACEA/ARETI should communicate in RF at the frequencies 169 and 868 MHz.
 These frequencies are multiple of some frequencies used for the attack (see the previous section):